-Take ‘The Entrance’ Heineken advert from 2010 for instance, where the beer is depicted as the favourite drink of the suave, handsome man who is the life of the party, and can tackle any obstacle coming his way.
+Take ‘The Entrance’ Heineken advert from 2010 for instance, where the beer is depicted as the favourite drink of the suave, handsome man who is the life of the party and can tackle any obstacle coming his way.
 Or the 2017 Corona Extra clip, where the drink is a symbol of relaxation, fun parties, and getting together with friends.

-Marketing towards non-alcoholic drinks was barely heard of in comparison at this stage.
-“Adult non-alcoholic as a category was not marketed at all in the very early days and was only available for kids or anyone that could not drink, say for recovery purposes” says Bill Gamelli, founder of the alcohol-free bottled cocktail brand, Mocktails.
+Marketing towards non-alcoholic drinks in comparison, was barely heard of at this stage.
+“Adult non-alcoholic as a category was not marketed at all in the very early days and was only available for kids or anyone that could not drink, say for recovery purposes”, says Bill Gamelli, founder of the alcohol-free bottled cocktail brand Mocktails.

 This isn’t to say that low or non-alcoholic drinks didn’t exist.
 Some low/no alcohol booze was consumed as far back as the Middle Ages.
 Small beer is probably one of the first most popular low-alcohol beverages on the market around this period.
 The drink was a common dinner accompaniment not only for adults, but for children too.
 It was believed to have a high enough level of alcohol to kill off bacteria, making it safer to consume than water, which wasn’t filtered in the same way it is today.